 An example of an uneven gag: the crack smoking bit.
 After Ron’s team toke on air, we cut to the punchline shot of them being uncuffed while on the street, with Ron concluding, “Well, now we know you can’t smoke crack on TV.”
 Mildly funny, mostly perplexing.
 If we imagine the scenario, we can presume they were chased out here, tackled and cuffed before this scene, but to achieve this shot, the producers had to dress the whole street and light it for a night shoot (which is harder than a day shoot), including wetting it down, organizing background action and extras, including cop costumes, a prop cop car, the rights to film at that fountain, etc. Couldn’t they have donated this money to a museum or cancer foundation, instead of waste it on a joke that could have worked just as well if they were being uncuffed on the studio floor?

 The audience watching Ron’s “entertainment news” is shown to be all rednecks.
 But let’s face it: anyone who subscribes to this hijacking of quality media is being a redneck in mind and body.
 WE ARE RESPONSIBLE for what ultimately seeps through to our square eyes and numb brains.
 Says Ron, “Why tell them what they need to hear?
 Why can’t we tell them what they want to hear?”
 And isn’t that how this crap fest started rolling downhill like a trolley with no brakes?

-Strangest aspect of this biting movie is that entertainment news networks (which is – let’s face it – all of them) embrace Ron Burgundy as a compadre, as if he is promoting their existence as worthy.
+Strangest aspect of this biting movie is that real life entertainment news networks (which is – let’s face it – all news networks) embrace Ron Burgundy as a compadre, as if he is promoting their existence as worthy.
 Either they have a really good sense of humor, or they are, in fact, as dumb as ANCHORMAN 2 makes them out to be.
 As I watch another interminable car chase on a major news network… I’m guessing the latter.